katiejots/fp-in-the-cloud/README.md

 # Prerequisites

 * Install GHC and Cabal.
-Make sure you end up with GHC version 7.6 or above and Cabal version 1.18 or above (you can use the command `cabal update` to get the latest version).
+Make sure you end up with GHC version 7.6 or above and Cabal version 1.18 or above (you can use the commands `cabal update` and `cabal install cabal-install --global` to get the latest version).
 - If you are using Windows, install the [Haskell Platform](http://www.haskell.org/platform).
-- If you are using a \*nix system, just install `ghc` (the Glasgow Haskell Compiler) and `cabal-install` (you may need to do `cabal install cabal-install --global`).
+- If you are using a \*nix system, just install `ghc` (the Glasgow Haskell Compiler) and `cabal-install`.

 * Install Git, Ruby, and the [RHC Client tools](https://www.openshift.com/developers/rhc-client-tools-install).